kdflint/alliance-ship/docs/install.md

    vagrant share
    ```

-A string will be printed on your console, looking something like `frosty-armon-6109`
+A string will be printed on your console, looking something like `frosty-armon-6109` We will call this string `<share-string>`

 Navigate to your GitHub profile.
 Use this vagrant share designator to create a fully qualified URL in the Authorization callback field of your OAuth application settings (the field we left empty in step 3a).